-In contrast, with the definition of scale introduced in this paper (formula (3.7)), the scale at each pixel is the scale of only one shape, the most contrasted shape containing this pixel.
-In this simple case, the scale of the central pixel is r_1 or r_2 , depending on whether or not $\delta_1 > \delta_2$.
-In the example of Figure 3(a), the scale of a pixel of C_1 is r_1 .
+In contrast, with the definition of scale introduced in this paper (Formula (3.7)), the scale at each pixel is the scale of only one shape, the most contrasted shape containing this pixel.
+In this simple case, the scale of the central pixel is r_1 or r_2 , depending whether $\delta_1 > \delta_2$ or not.
+In the example of Figure 4.1 (a), the scale of a pixel of C_1 is r_1 .

 Two consequences can be drawn from this example.
-First, and anticipating the experimental section, this explains why the definition of scale introduced in this paper is spatially more accurate than variational definitions from [8] or [51].
+First, and anticipating on the experimental section, this explain why the definition of scale introduced in this paper is spatially more accurate than variational definitions from [8] or [49].
 Moreover, this also explains an observation from [8], where it was noticed that the definition given by (4.7) works better when using an integration time T smaller than \tilde{T} , the time needed to obtain a constant image under total variation flow.
-The authors of [8] explain that they observe a bias towards large scales when using \tilde{T} : this bias is due to the averaging of scales over all shapes that contain the pixels.
-By using a smaller T, one avoids averaging over very large shapes.
-As one can notice in the graph of Figure 3(b), the scale value obtained with definitions (4.2) or (4.7) is far from being constant: the choice of the parameter T in (4.2) or (4.7) has a strong impact on the resulting scale.
+The authors of [8] explain that they observe a bias towards large scale when using \tilde{T} : this bias is due to the averaging of scale over all shapes that contain the pixels.
+By using a smaller T, one avoids to average over very large shapes.
+As one can notice on the graph of Figure 4.1 (b), the scale value obtained with definitions (4.2) or (4.7) has a strong impact on the resulting scale.

 4.4.
 Difference between definitions (4.2) and (4.7).
 We have just seen examples when definitions (4.2) and (4.7) are equivalent.
 However, this equivalence is not true in general.
 The equivalence is valid as long as the evolution of the gray level of the pixels is monotone.
-For instance, in Figure 3, the gray value of the central pixel is always decreasing during the evolution process of (4.1) and (4.5).
+For instance, in Figure 4.1, the gray value of the central pixel is always decreasing during the evolution process of Equations (4.1) and (4.5).
 But when the evolution is no longer monotone, definitions (4.2) and (4.7) are no longer equivalent, and (4.2) fails to give a correct scale.

-Consider, for instance, the case of Figure 4(a) (contrarily to Figure 3(a), the gray level value of the small circle is smaller than the one of the large circle).
+Consider for instance the case of Figure 4.2 (a) (contrarily to Figure 4.1 (a), the gray level value of the small circle is smaller than the one of the large circle).
 During the evolution process, the gray values of the pixels in the small circle first increase, until the small circle merges with the large one.
 Afterwards, the gray values of these pixels decrease, until they reach the average gray level value of the original image.
-We can therefore choose a time t ($t \approx 545$ for the case of Figure 4(a)) for which the gray level value of the small circle is almost the same as its original value (before evolution): with definition (4.2), this implies a large scale.
-In Figure 4(b), we show the scale map
+We can therefore choose a time t ($t \approx 545$ for the case of Figure 4.2 (a)) for which the gray level value of the small circle is almost the same as its original value (before evolution): with definition (4.2), this implies a large scale.
+On Figure 4.2 (b), we show the scale map corresponding to Figure 4.2 (a), computed using Formula (4.2).
+It can be noticed that the larger scale is the one of the small circle (it is even larger than the one of the background).
+Thanks to the absolute value used in definition (4.7), (4.7) does not suffer from this problem when the evolution is not monotonous.
+Notice that with our definition of scale, Formula (3.7), this type of problem does not occur either.